-Golden Globes 2022: The nominees in full
+Golden Globes 2022: The winners and nominees

 - Elisabeth Moss, The Handmaid's Tale

-- Mj Rodriguez, Pose
+- WINNER: MJ Rodriguez, Pose

 Best actor in a drama series